canismarko/dungeon-sheets/docs/character_files.rst

 `player's handbook`_.
 The ``equipment`` is a string that is rendered as-is on the character sheet.

-.. todo:: Allow custom weapons and armor to be specified in the
-          character file.

 .. warning::

    Not all weapons and armor have been entered into the